-Seattle is an essential vacation spot.
+Seattle is a wonderful vacation spot.
 Here’s how to spend a weekend exploring this Puget Sound gem

 Friday: Downtown and Capitol Hill